-The Key Audit Matter How the matter was addressed in our audit The company holds significant investments in equity securities listed on multiple stock exchanges.
-The company uses quoted mid or closing prices to value these investments.
-The valuation of these investments, although based on observable market prices; continues to suffer from increased volatility and decline in trading activities for certain shares, as a result of the COVID-19 pandemic.
+The Key Audit Matter How the matter was addressed in our audit The company holds significant investments in equity securities listed on multiple stock exchanges totaling \$2,007,329,202 as at the current reporting year end.
+The company primarily uses quoted mid prices to value these investments.
+The valuation of these investments, although based on observable market prices; continues to suffer from increased volatility and/or decline in trading activities for certain shares, as a result of macro-economic factors.
 Reduction in trading has also resulted in some listed shares having a wider gap between the bid and ask prices which may indicate that the shares are not actively trading.
 Judgement is therefore required to determine whether the quoted prices used by management represents prices from an active market and, where mid prices are used; whether a wide gap between the bid and ask prices is an indication of an active market.
-See note 4 and note 22 (e).
-Assessing and testing the design and implementation of the company's control over the determination and computation of fair values.
-Challenging the reasonableness of prices used by the company by comparing to independent third-party information, including assessing whether prices used falls within the bid ask spread as required by IFRS 13 Fair Value Measurement.
-Reperforming fair value calculations and assessing whether fair value was appropriately determined by considering the provisions of IFRS 13 Fair Value Measurement and reviewing the volume of trade for the securities held by the company at year end.
-Assessing the adequacy of the disclosure, including the degree of estimation involved in determining fair values.
-Assess whether there is a wide gap between the bid and the ask prices.
-For securities with identified wide gap, we reviewed trading volumes and price gaps over an extended period before and after the year end to assess whether these securities have an active market.
+See notes 2 (c), 5 and 21(e).
+Our procedures in this area included, amongst others, the following: Assessed and tested the design and implementation of the company's control over the determination and computation of fair values.
+Reperformed fair value calculations and assessed the reasonableness of prices used by the company by comparing to independent third-party information, including assessing whether prices used fell within the bid ask spread, as required by the financial reporting framework.
+For selected stocks, evaluated the volume of trade for the securities held by the company at year end, through information directly from the stock exchange and/or pricing services, to determine whether these were actively traded.
+Assessed the adequacy of the disclosure and determine if such disclosures demonstrate the key judgements as required by the applicable financial reporting framework.
+Assessed whether there is a wide gap of 10 percent between the bid and the ask prices through information directly from the stock exchange and/or pricing services.
+For securities with identified wide gap, we evaluated trading volumes and price gaps from the pricing source over an extended period i.e., one month before and after the year end to assess whether these securities have an active market.